gkjohnson/batched-3d-tiles-demo/README.md

 - Ensure visiblity can be toggled correctly
 - Add per-mesh upload
 - Ensure the per-mesh data is assigned correctly on replacement
+- Make sure there's no overlap in ranges